Budderiscool/Chatting-App/supabase_schema.md

   end if;
 end $$;

--- 6. APP CONFIG TABLE (For Version Control) create table if not exists public.app_config ( key text primary key, value text not null
+-- 6. APP CONFIG TABLE (For Version Control & Announcements) create table if not exists public.app_config ( key text primary key, value text not null
 );

--- Insert default version if not exists.
--- UPDATE THIS VALUE IN THE DATABASE WHEN YOU DEPLOY A NEW VERSION to trigger the reload prompt for users. insert into public.app_config (key, value) values ('min_client_version', '1.0.0') on conflict do nothing;
+-- Insert default config values insert into public.app_config (key, value) values ('min_client_version', '1.0.0') on conflict do nothing;
+insert into public.app_config (key, value) values ('announcement_message', 'Welcome to the server!
+Have fun.') on conflict do nothing;
+insert into public.app_config (key, value) values ('announcement_active', 'true') on conflict do nothing;

 -- ENABLE REALTIME